Cook, Learn, and Share to Fight Hunger.

 Choosing Your Rice Adventure

-The vast world of rice offers a perfect option for every dish and taste preference.
+Its world offers a perfect option for every dish and taste preference.
 Consider these factors when choosing the rice for your kitchen adventures:

 • Desired Texture: Separate and fluffy?
 Sticky and creamy?
 The right rice grain length is key.